Now is the perfect time to spot several varieties of Aster around the formal gardens, providing a purple pop to the grey walk and along the rills.

 Now that the larger summer foliage has gone, the autumn plants and vines within the pergola are fully visible.
 To see nature interplay with the brickwork in the pergola

 If you’re interested in taking some of the gardens home with you, our Plant Centre is open and accessible at the end of your visit.

 This year within the sights and sounds of the autumn gardens you may also find pieces of our Open Up gallery exhibition.
-See if you can spot any of the outdoor art work on display from now until June 2021!
+See if you can spot all of the outdoor artwork on display!

 Please help us keep Hestercombe open